Maat-ka-Ra Hatshepsut

 Anubis was an important god participating in the transformation of the deceased on his way to the afterworld.
 Anubis was responsible not only for the deceased to overcome the trauma of death but also for the deceased king to become a powerful god.
 Only then the deceased king could have taken over his part in the cosmic cycle of the daily journey of the sun god.

-The photo shows the jmj-wt-fetish depicted in the 1st Chamber.
+The photo shows the jmj-wt-fetish mounted in a shrine depicted on the west-wall of the vestibule.

-The scenes of the last room (see photo above from Werbrouck, 1949) show twice Hatshepsut offering to Anubis.
+The scene on the west-wall of the last room (see photo above from Werbrouck, 1949) show Hatshepsut before Anubis.

 Djeser djeseru Location of the Monument History Djeser djeseru - the times after